 Factor all that with the trust element we mentioned earlier, and this recipient will be much more willing to engage with your content.
 The marketing message is not forced on them like it can be with other channels.

-Yes, you will have to add a legal disclaimer to your signature as well, but this is just part of regular compliance with email law.
+Yes, legal disclaimers are required, but this is part of complying with email law.
 It’s the marketing messaging that will get through.
 Using email signatures as part of an integrated marketing campaign is a great way to increase additional engagement depending on what you are trying to achieve.
 And this is where we get the term “email signature marketing.”

 For more information on this topic, check out our on-demand webinar on how email signature marketing can open up new opportunities for your business.